TRANSFORMING BASE SUBSTANCES INTO GOLD

 For balancing the water, calcium rich compounds such as lime or calcium chloride can be added or carbonate rich compounds such as soda ash can be added.
 A scaling water will form scale in the pipes and on the fittings.
 A corrosive water will leach out the calium in the cement that glues the tiles together.
 It is also possible to use softeners in case of hard water.

-Color causing compounds could be Natural Organic Matter such as humics or transition metal compounds such as ferric or manganese.
+Colour causing compounds could be Natural Organic Matter such as humics or transition metal compounds such as ferric or manganese.
 These can be oxidized, or coagulated/filtered.
-It is also possible to use ion exchange for this.
+It is also possible to use weak anion exchange for this.

 See, It is really simple!